Word Embeddings for Automatic Equalization in Audio Mixing: Results

 In this section, we evaluate the models using PCM.
 PCM was implemented using this Python package \cite{jekel2019similarity}.
 We also compare our model to human labels.
 As mentioned earlier, each semantic descriptor had multiple EQ settings in the dataset.
 To calculate the error in human labels, we considered the mean of the different EQ settings as the ground truth.
 However, words that occur only once in the dataset would not have an error associated with it.
 These words would artificially reduce the average error.
 Hence, we only included words that occur at least twice in the dataset.
 Figure \ref{fig:pcm} shows the distances for different models.
 An ideal algorithm would obtain a distance of zero.
 Human labels obtain the smallest distance of 2.9, which is an expected observation.
 GloVe and Tok2Vec obtain similar distances with the former performing slightly better.
 The distances were 9.3 and 10.5 respectively.
 Note that for this experiment, we only considered words that occur at least twice, which is different from results presented in section \ref{sec:results-error}.
 The mean distance of the model with no embeddings was 35.4, which was considerably higher.
 In addition, there was a much larger standard deviation for this model, which suggests that it was randomly guessing.

-\subsection{Plots of EQ Parameters}
+\subsection{PLOTS OF EQ PARAMETERS}

 In this section, we perform an error analysis of predictions made by the machine learning models.
-We look at individual test words to investigate if the neural network is actually learning semantic meanings of EQ settings.
+We look at individual test words to investigate if the neural network is actually learning semantic meanings.
 We predominantly look at HQ words as they are common in the audio mixing literature and would be more intuitive to evaluate.
 In figure \ref{fig:plot-fold1and2} and \ref{fig:plot-fold3and4}, we plot the EQ settings of human labels alongside the predictions of Tok2Vec, Glove-840B, and `no embedding'.
-As the literature does not comprise an `ideal' metric for our task of predicting EQ parameters, we thought it is a good idea to plot graphs and actually visualise the predictions of the algorithms.
+As the literature does not comprise an `ideal' metric for our task of predicting EQ parameters, we plotted graphs and actually visualised the predictions of the algorithms.
 Figure \ref{fig:plot-fold1and2} plots the graphs for words selected from the test folds 1 and 2.
 Figure \ref{fig:plot-fold3and4} plots the graphs for words selected from the test folds 3 and 4.
 Note that for each word in the test folds, the neural network has not encountered the word in the training set.
 The human label chosen for each semantic word in the plots was the EQ setting with the highest consistency score in the dataset.